MobilityData/gbfs/gbfs.md

   `text` | Yes | String | The translated text.
   `language` | Yes | Language | IETF BCP 47 language code.
 Must match one of the values specified by the `languages` field in `system_information.json`.

-  Most commonly specified as `Array&lt;Localized String&gt;` when specifying translations in multiple languages.
+  Most commonly specified as `Array<Localized String>` when specifying translations in multiple languages.
 See [Localization](#localization) for more details.
 * Non-negative Float - A 32-bit floating point number greater than or equal to 0.
 * Non-negative Integer - An integer greater than or equal to 0.
 * Object - A JSON element consisting of key-value pairs (fields).